 HOW MUCH DOES VAGINAL REJUVENATION COST?

-Vaginal rejuvenation treatment plans are highly customized treatment plans.
+involces Viveve and Femilift procedures are highly customizeable.
 Depending on the severity of your symptoms and your desired aesthetic goals, one or more sessions may be recommended.
+Therefore, vaginal rejuvenation cost varies per patient.

-During your free consultation with Better Body MD, we will discuss your areas of concern and ideal results.
-We believe that every woman should have access to treatments that boost her feminine health.
-If we determine that our vaginal rejuvenation treatments are right for you, we will tailor a treatment plan that is both budget-conscious and effective.
+During your free consultation we will discuss your areas of concern and ideal results and determine if our vaginal rejuvenation treatements are right for you.
+At Better Body MD, we believe that every woman deserves access to treatments that boost her feminine health and confidence.
+Therfore, we will tailor a treatment plan that is both budget-conscious and effective.

 VAGINAL REJUVENATION TREATMENT RESULTS

-Results with both the Femilift and Viveve procedure are immediate, with many patients noticing a significant change after the first treatment.
-However, as with any cosmetic procedure, individual experiences may vary.
-Most patients opt for a series of 3-4 monthly treatments that complete a full treatment regimen.
+Results with both the Femilift and Viveve procedure are almost immediate, with many patients noticing a significant change after the first treatment.
+However, as with any cosmetic procedure, individual experiences may vary.* Most patients opt for a series of 3-4 monthly treatments to complete a full treatment regimen.
 This complete treatment plan is recommended to achieve optimal results.

-VAGINAL REJUVENATION TREATMENTS | Why choose Better BOdy MD?
+VAGINAL REJUVENATION TREATMENTS | Why choose Better Body MD?

-Better Body MD is led by the leading urologist and sexual health doctor in the Leesburg, VA area, Dr. Kambiz Tajkarimi.
+Better Body MD is led by Dr. Kambiz Tajkarimi. the leading urologist and sexual health doctor in the Leesburg, VA.
 As the premier provider of sexual wellness treatments in the area, including vaginal rejuvenation, Dr. Tajkarimi is renowned for his skill and expertise.
-Discerning patients in the Leesburg, VA area choose Better Body MD. because of their unwavering commitment to care and patient satisfaction.
+Discerning patients in the Leesburg, VA area choose Better Body MD because of their unwavering commitment to care and patient satisfaction.

 NON-SURGICAL VAGINAL REJUVENATION NEAR ME | Leesburg, VA

 Regain your feminine confidence and turn back the effects of aging and childbirth.
 Rejuvenate your vaginal area without invasive surgery, costly hormone treatments, or downtime.
 Learn more about our vaginal rejuvenation treatments and how they can help you.
-Schedule a complimentary consultation with Better Body MD today, and take your first steps towards a better body.
+Schedule a complimentary consultation with Better Body MD today and take your first steps towards a better body.
 Contact us by filling out the form below or by calling (703) 687-3601.